-Planned Parenthood has clinics in Portland, Eugene and Bend, but not in eastern Oregon.
+Planned Parenthood has clinics in Portland, Eugene and Bend, and plans to open a clinic in Ontario, just across the Idaho border.
 (Courtesy of Planned Parenthood)

 The leaders of Planned Parenthood in Oregon on Tuesday condemned the draft U.S. Supreme Court opinion that would overturn Roe v.
 Wade and promised their organizations will be ready for an expected increase in demand.

 “The Supreme Court is acting in defiance of the American people,” Lisa Gardner, president and CEO of Planned Parenthood of Southwestern Oregon in Eugene, said in an online news conference.
 “This leak makes it clear that our deepest fears are coming true.
 We are at a crisis moment for abortion access.”

 That crisis is bigger than abortion rights, she said.

 “What’s happening now is connected to larger issue of voter suppression, transgender rights,” Gardner said.
 “This has been a constitutional right for 50 years.”

 Abortion rights advocates in Oregon have braced for the overturning of Roe v.
 Wade since the Supreme Court hearing on a Mississippi abortion ban late last year.
 A leaked copy of what appears to be the majority decision in that case, written by Justice Samuel Alito, said the court was prepared to overturn Roe v.
 Wade to “return the issue of abortion to the people’s elected representatives.”

 A report on the opinion by Politico said Justices Clarence Thomas, Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett backed Alito’s opinion.
 Chief Justice John Roberts subsequently confirmed it was authentic.